AustinKruse/Obsidian-Vault/Labs/Windows Forensics 1.md

    ```plaintext
    Z:\setups\python-3.8.2.exe
    ```
-	In the RecentApps folder, of the NTUSER.DAT hive (since this the hive where all `THM-4n6` files will be),
+	In the RecentApps folder, of the NTUSER.DAT hive (since this the hive where all `THM-4n6` files will be) I found the full path for Python 3.8.2 installer.

 6. **When was the USB device with the friendly name 'USB' last connected?**